Principes: History and deployment

-3rd and 4th century
+Fourth and third centuries BC

-In the early 3rd and late 4th centuries BC, men were sorted into classes based on wealth, the principes being the wealthiest after the triarii.
+In the late 4th and early 3rd centuries BC, men were sorted into classes based on wealth, the principes being the wealthiest after the triarii.
 Principes were armed with a pilum, which is a throwing spear, and a sword, which was used after the spear had been thrown.
 They fought in a quincunx formation, usually carrying scuta, large rectangular shields, and bronze helmets, often with a number of feathers fixed onto the top to increase stature.
 They wore heavier armour types, the most common form being chainmail, which offered a good degree of protection without hindering movement.

 According to Livy, in this type of legion, the 900 principes formed 15 maniples, military units of 60 men each.
-The principes stood in the second battle line, behind hastati of the first line and in front of the triarii in the third.
-In a pitched battle, the leves, javelin armed light infantry would form up at the front of the legion and harass the enemy with javelin fire to cover the advance of the hastati, light spearmen.
+The principes stood in the second battle line, behind hastati in the first line, and in front of the triarii in the third.
+In a pitched battle, the leves, javelin-armed light infantry, would form up at the front of the legion and harass the enemy with javelin fire to cover the advance of the hastati (light spearmen).

 If the hastati failed to break the enemy during their engagement, they would fall back and let the heavier principes take over.
 If the principes could not break through, they would retire behind the heavy triarii spearmen who would then engage the enemy in turn.
 The equites, cavalrymen, were used as flankers and to pursue routing enemies.
 The rorarii and accensi in the final battle line were some of the least dependable troops, and were used in a support role, providing mass and reinforcing wavering areas of the line.